secret-scanning-sig/research/generic-pattern-format/README.md

 ### Translation Target Selection

 I took a draft of this doc with a rough outline.
-I provided it to Gemini 2.5 pro using the deep research feture to help with finding existing tools and translation targets that I may have not considered:
+I provided it to Gemini 2.5 pro using the deep research feature to help with finding existing tools and translation targets that I may have not considered:

 - [Prompt](data/gemini-deep-research/initial-research-prompt.md)